affableashish/angular-dotnet-realworld/README.md

 ## Push nx-workspace to your GitHub repo
 Clone this empty Git repo down to your local.
 I'm using Rider.
-Make sure to change the name to not match with what you already have, i.e. `angular-dotnet-realworld`.
+Make sure to change the name so as not to match with what you already have, i.e. `angular-dotnet-realworld`.

 <img width="600" alt="image" src="https://github.com/affableashish/angular-dotnet-realworld/assets/30603497/de9c4725-e347-43e4-8a05-c5f0fc57f8fb">